textext/textext/README.md

 If you don't already have *Ghostscript*, *pstoedit* and *ImageMagick* installed on your machine, you'll have to install these as well.
 Depending on your machines architecture (32- or 64-bit) you find the corresponding packages under the following links:

-- The installers for *pstoedit* are `pstoeditsetup-win32.exe` (32-bit) or `pstoeditsetup-x64.exe` (64-bit) which  can be found under [https://sourceforge.net/projects/pstoedit/files/pstoedit/3.70](https://sourceforge.net/projects/pstoedit/files/pstoedit/3.70)
+- The installers for *pstoedit 3.71* are `pstoeditsetup-win32.exe` (32-bit) or `pstoeditsetup-x64.exe` (64-bit) which  can be found under [https://sourceforge.net/projects/pstoedit/files/pstoedit/3.71](https://sourceforge.net/projects/pstoedit/files/pstoedit/3.71).
+Make sure you use version 3.71!

-- To install *ImageMagick*, run `ImageMagick-6.9.7-x-Q16-x86-static.exe` (32-bit) or `ImageMagick-6.9.7-x-Q16-x64-static.exe`(64-bit)  which can be downloaded from [ftp://ftp.imagemagick.org/pub/ImageMagick/binaries/](ftp://ftp.imagemagick.org/pub/ImageMagick/binaries/) (more recent versions have not been tested yet)
+- To install *ImageMagick*, run `ImageMagick-7.0.7-33-Q16-x86-static.exe` (32-bit) or `ImageMagick-7.0.7-33-Q16-x64-static.exe`(64-bit)  which can be downloaded from [ftp://ftp.imagemagick.org/pub/ImageMagick/binaries](ftp://ftp.imagemagick.org/pub/ImageMagick/binaries)

--  The installers for *Ghostscript* `gs920w32.exe` (32-bit) or `gs920w64.exe` (64-bit) can be downloaded from [32-bit]( https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs920/gs920w32.exe) and [64-bit](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs920/gs920w64.exe
+-  The installers for *Ghostscript* `gs923w32.exe` (32-bit) or `gs923w64.exe` (64-bit) can be downloaded from the [Artifex GitHub Repo](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases): [32-bit](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs923/gs923w32.exe) and [64-bit](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs923/gs923w64.exe
 ) **DO NOT install ghostscript 9.21 or 9.22!!**

 **Note:** The 32-bit version of Inkscape is able to use the 64-bit versions of these programs and vice versa.